I sometimes write about how a good start to your day often leads to having a good day in general.

 But on some days you may not get a good start for some reason.

 Maybe you slept badly.
-Or the maybe grey skies and cold spring rain is dragging your energy down.
+Or the maybe grey skies and cold summer rain is dragging your energy down.

 Or you might have lost that positive momentum during a hard first part of the day and after lunch you feel tired, low or lost in a somewhat sad or uninspired funk.

 What to do then?
 Is that day lost and should you just aim for a better day tomorrow?